natalielai1/Fake-News-Group-3/README.md

 - Tokenize the text
 - Save the cleaned data to `data/processed/preprocessed_dataset.csv`

-⚠️ Note that the current preprocessing module (defined in `src/preprocessing/tokenizer.py`) is only a demo.
+⚠️ Note that the current preprocessing module (defined in `src/preprocessing/tokenizer.py`) is only an initial version.
 Based on our results we will have to tune our preprocessing later.
 This means that we will also likely save multiple versions of preprocessed dataset later; we should figure out a way to do this systematically.

 ### 3. Check results
 Run all blocks in `notebooks/test_install.ipynb`.
 If everything worked you should see the same output.